In case you don’t know by now, here are a couple of handy facts:

 - Garlic and onions contain fructans, which are a FODMAP.

-- Fructans are often sited as the FODMAP that triggers the most IBS symptoms.
+- Fructans are often sited as the FODMAP that triggers the most irritable bowel syndrome (IBS) symptoms.

 SIGH.
-When you think about it, you might be like me…all my life I have known friends and family who would say things like, “garlic doesn’t agree with me” and “I like onions, but they don’t like me,” and the like.
+When you think about it, you might be like me…all my life I have known friends and family who would say things like, “garlic doesn’t agree with me”, and, “I like onions, but they don’t like me.”

 And for so many of us, when we are told that we have to eliminate garlic and onions, it is devastating news and we simply cannot fathom how we can eat deliciously without them.

 This article is specifically about garlic.
 Hopefully by now you know that fructans are water-soluble, but not oil-soluble.
 This is how it is possible for you to enjoy Garlic-Infused Oil, but that you cannot have a bunch of garlic floating around in a soup or stew and simply fish it out and expect the dish to be low FODMAP.
 Since the garlic has come in contact with water-containing ingredients – like canned tomatoes, vegetables, stocks, broths, wine, etc. – the fructans have leached into the dish.

 When I was doing the Elimination Phase, it was the first time I had felt good in over 25 years.
 I mean, I was flourishing!
 And I was scared out of my mind to start Challenging myself with food.
 I didn’t want to trigger symptoms!
 I was doing so well.
 Why rock the boat?

 You HAVE to Move Out of the Elimination Phase!